plabayo/rama/rama-cli/README.md

 default; add `--intercept` or enable **Intercept · require approval** in the inspector to hold HTTP request and response headers and WebSocket application messages in both directions.
-The pending queue is shared across browser tabs, ordered by arrival, and independent of capture limits and recording state.
+The pending queue is shared across browser tabs, ordered by arrival, and independent of capture limits.
+Inspection requires the inspector to be running.
+Queued items appear inline in the request list; use **Awaiting approval** to show only queued traffic, oldest first.

 Open a pending item to edit headers or a WebSocket text/binary message, **Forward** it, or **Block** it.
 Repeated headers are preserved.
 HTTP bodies stay streaming;